fungenomics/CoRAL/README.md

 mode: "pretrain"

 # target directory
-output_dir: <output directory for the annotation workflow>
+output_dir: <output directory for the annotation pipeline>

 ### Description of some non-tool specific parameters
 references: